-Generally, the City's parks and non-school athletic fields are under the jurisdiction of the Parks Commission and Department with maintenance being performed on a contract basis coordinated by the Parks Department and some services provided by the Department of Public Services.
+Generally, the City's parks and athletic fields are under the jurisdiction of the Parks Commission and Department with maintenance being performed by the Parks Department and some services provided by the Department of Public Services.
 In some cases, a City-appointed commission oversees additional management for specific parks.
 Maintenance and upkeep are sometimes overseen and funded by private organizations and volunteers.